-The Office of Records & Registration is available to assist veterans eligible for any of the educational benefit programs administered by the Veterans Administration.
+The Department of Records & Registration is available to assist veterans eligible for any of the educational benefit programs administered by the Veterans Administration.

 Students who believe that they are eligible for benefits may receive assistance in applying for them through this office.
 Students requesting VA Benefits should download, complete and forward the VA Benefits Request Form.